 Commercial Business Unit.
-Net sales in the Commercial business unit increased approximately 14% to \$48.4 million during the first quarter of fiscal 2009 as compared to the same period of fiscal 2008.
-The largest growth in terms of dollars and as a percentage is attributable to increases in our outdoor advertising niche, which increased by more than 36%, followed by an increase in sales to national accounts, primarily in our Galaxy® product line.

-This increase was offset by a decline of approximately 16% in sales in our reseller niche, all of which involved a decline in large custom projects.
+Net sales in the Commercial business unit grew during the second quarter and first six months of fiscal year 2009 as compared to the same periods of fiscal year 2008.
+For the first six months of fiscal year 2009, net sales increased 15.5%, and for the quarter, increased 16.8% as compared to the same periods of last fiscal year.
+The largest growth in terms of dollars and as a percentage is in our outdoor advertising niche, which increased by more than 34%, followed by an increase in sales to national accounts, primarily in our Galaxy® product line.
+These increases were offset by a decline of approximately 7% in sales in our reseller niche, which involved a decline in large custom projects.
 The increase in the outdoor advertising niche was the result of the expanding market for digital billboards, primarily to a limited number of large customers.
 The decline in sales within our reseller niche was due to the inherent volatility in the timing of large contracts.
-In addition, the rate of growth of sales of Galaxy products within the reseller niche was lower than expected, which we believe was primarily the result of economic conditions where customers are postponing purchasing electronic displays for retail establishments.
+In addition, the rate of growth of sales of Galaxy products within the reseller niche was lower than expected, which we believe was primarily the result of economic conditions, resulting in customers postponing purchasing electronic displays for retail establishments.